whitesmith/saferpay-gem/README.md

 ### Configuration

-You can change the global configuration using the method bellow.
+You can change the global configuration using the method below.
 If you're on Rails you can place this code in an initializer like `config/initializers/saferpay.rb`.

 ```ruby
 Saferpay.configure do |config|